 When Mamie Goldsmith Gamoran graduated from the Teachers Institute Extension Course of the Jewish Theological Seminary in 1922, she was acutely aware of how much needed to be accomplished in the field of Jewish education.
 She was saddened that the youth of her generation had “forged new chains and ties,” thereby dismissing their heritage.
 As a proud American and ardent Zionist, Gamoran believed that one could synthesize American culture with one’s commitment to Judaism.
 Although born to parents who were not strongly affiliated Jews, Mamie Gamoran dedicated her life to the Jewish community.

 More than any other artist in the mid-1970s, Annabelle Gamson initiated unprecedented attention to the history of American modern dance.
+Her musically inspired, passionate performances of dances, choreographed by Isadora Duncan and others in the early twentieth century, brought about a resurgence of interest in Duncan’s work and her legacy, modern dance.

 As a young woman of twenty, Bird Stein joined several married women interested in the new field of parent education.
 This small group formed the Society for the Study of Child Nature in the autumn of 1888.
 They hoped to cull from scientific sources the knowledge necessary for rearing their children, studying child nature from the psychological, ethical, and physical viewpoints.
 Gans spent the remainder of her years dedicated to the welfare of parents and their children, not only by promoting the expansion of the society, but by involving herself in many other organizations devoted to enhancing family life.